The numerical simulations presented here are based on the two-dimensional

 requires the dependency of the flow structures on the angle of attack to be

-captured.
-In fig. the flow structures are plotted for
+the flow structures are plotted for

 varying angle of attack (